stevenxchung/AWS-CSAA-ACloudGuru/Section 12 -- Additional Exam Tips/README.md

 * Very easy to track charges and allocate costs
 * Volume pricing discount

-### AWS Ogranizations and Consolidated Billing - Best Practices
+### AWS Organizations and Consolidated Billing - Best Practices
 * Always enable multi-factor authentication on root account
 * Always use a strong and complex password on root account
 * Pay account should be used for billing purposes only.
 Do not deploy resources in to paying account

-### AWS Ogranizations and Consolidated Billing - Notes
+### AWS Organizations and Consolidated Billing - Notes
 * Linked accounts
     * 20 linked accounts only
 * Billing alerts